Lieutenant Colonel J. W. Warden, D.S.O.

 After the city fell on 4 September 1918, Warden and Dunsterforce were withdrawn.
 Warden grumbled that, “Dunsterville should be made a full Gen & knighted & kicked out as they do everyone who makes a mess of his job.”

 Warden soon embarked on another anti-Bolshevik adventure to Vladivostok in early 1919 as part of the Siberian Expeditionary Force.
-However, he soon was frustrated by the rivalries among the coalition countries:
+However, he was again frustrated by the rivalries among the coalition countries:

 He became a Vancouver city councilor and unsuccessful Conservative candidate in the 1920 British Columbia election.
 He was warden of the Essex County Gaol in Ontario from 1930 until retirement shortly before his death in 1942.